Demi-urge/menace_sandbox/vector_service/README.md

-`vectorizer.py` turns raw records into embeddings. `retriever.py` searches existing vectors, and `context_builder.py` assembles a JSON context from the top hits. `cognition_layer.py` orchestrates this flow, storing session metadata so `patch_logger.py` can later record the outcome of a patch.
-If `roi_tracker.py` is available it accumulates ROI deltas per database and feeds them back into the ranking model.
+`vectorizer.py` turns raw records into embeddings. `retriever.py` searches existing vectors, and `context_builder.py` assembles a JSON context from the top hits. `cognition_layer.py` orchestrates this flow:

+1. `vectorizer.py` encodes new records and stores their vectors.
+2. `retriever.py` ranks the stored vectors for a query.
+3. `context_builder.py` builds a JSON payload and notes each origin database.
+4. `cognition_layer.py` keeps session state and hands it off to `patch_logger.py`.
+5. `patch_logger.py` records whether the patch worked, updating metrics.
+6. `roi_tracker.py` (optional) aggregates ROI deltas per origin and pushes them back into the ranker so future retrievals favour high‑ROI sources.

 ### Example